CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Interfaces/Physical-Ports-Missing-from-ip-link-show-Output-switchd-Failure.md

     $ sudo cl-license
     No license installed!

-Contact the Cumulus Networks support team to obtain a license.
+Contact the NVIDIA support team to obtain a license.

 ### switchd Fails to Start with the Error: *Syntax error parsing "thdi\_input\_port\_xon\_enables.xe0-xe127"*